 Building a site on Squarespace is easy.
 Visit Squarespace.com, click on “Get Started” in the upper-right of the screen, and select a template.
 Then, add in your account information, select a domain name, and complete registration.
 Within a few minutes, you will have your new account set up.
 For more guidance, read our article on building a site with Squarespace.

 How do I get free Squarespace templates?

 Squarespace offers dozens of free, customizable templates for customers, categorized on its website by category or use case.
 All of these templates can be updated using the integrations and plugins mentioned above.
 For more information, read our article on the top free Squarespace templates.

 While Squarespace is known to be an easy-to-use site builder, there are others available that are also intuitive, such as Wix, Weebly, Shopify, and GoDaddy.
 Your unique website and business needs will help determine which site builder is best for you.
 For example, those who want maximum design flexibility with an easy-to-use site builder will find Wix to be a good choice, whereas those looking for omnichannel selling will find Shopify to be the best option.
 Learn more in our article on the best website builders.

 Is Squarespace good for ecommerce sites?

 Squarespace offers high-quality ecommerce options, including prebuilt templates for online stores, built-in payment processors, as well as many plugins, integrations, and extensions geared toward making online sales a breeze.
 While Squarespace plans for online stores jump up to $26 per month, it is still cheaper than Shopify and so much more user-friendly than WordPress.
-See how easy it is to build an ecommerce site with Squarespace.

 What are the top website design tips?